 While AUSGeoid2020 has the same extent (albeit with a larger computation area during its generation) and density as its predecessor AUSGeoid09, it is based on a much larger and much more homogeneous dataset.
-For example, DFSI Spatial Services has collected over 2,500 extended GNSS datasets (at least 6 hours but generally 12-24 hours duration) on levelled benchmarks across NSW as part of its 'Saving AHD' project (Figure 3).
+For example, DFSI Spatial Services has collected over 2,500 extended GNSS datasets (at least 6 hours but generally 12-24 hours duration) on levelled benchmarks across NSW as part of its 'Saving AHD' project (Figure 1).
 These datasets inform the geometric component of AUSGeoid2020, thereby helping to provide a much improved connection to AHD for GDA2020 ellipsoidal heights across the State.
+It should be noted that AUSGeoid09 was based on only 100 such control points in NSW.